joyliu-q/Six-Degrees-of-Wikipedia/README.md

 ## Known Issues

 Code may take a significant amount of time to run beyond the 3rd degree.
+This is because each Wikipedia page has around 300~500 links and the runtime increases with each degree raised.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.